 If you have been frustrated with the difficulty of losing weight, you’re likely very interested in the new “miracle weight loss” drugs semaglutide (Wegovy(R)) and tirzepatide.

 But are they as promising as the media has made them sound – and are they really “weight loss miracle cures”?

 If you’re cynical about “miracle weight loss cures,” that means you’re paying attention.
-Claims of a “miracle cure” are everywhere, it seems – and should be met with disbelief – even if they come from doctors who should be reputable.
+Claims of a “miracle cure” are everywhere, it seems – and should be met with disbelief – (opens in a new tab)doctors who should be reputable.